Nadal crushes Djokovic in Monaco

 beating world number one Novak Djokovic 6-3 6-1.

-It was Nadal's 42nd consecutive win in Monaco but only his first victory
+It was Nadal's 42nd consecutive win in Monaco but only his first victory over the Serbian in eight attempts.

 After winning the first set, the Spaniard - who entered the tournament with a